 4. Use MoAR, instead of ROI, for Prioritization

-Responsive PPM uses MoAR instead of ROI to evaluate Benefits vs Cost.
+Responsive PPM uses MoAR instead of ROI to evaluate Cost vs. Benefit.

 - MoAR stands for Metrics over Available Resources.

-- For an outcome-focused portfolio, metrics such as “Grow users by 5% in Q2” is more immediately measurable than dollar-based benefits such as a “ 1-year return of the feature is $1 million.”
+- For an outcome-focused portfolio, metrics such as “Grow users by 5% in Q2” are more immediately measurable than dollar-based benefits such as a “gain a return of $1 million for feature A in 1 year.”

 - Similarly, available resources are more immediate than a dollar investment to evaluate opportunity cost.